jonescompneurolab/hnn-core/README.rst

 Note that if you installed Neuron using the traditional installer package, it is recommended to remove it first and unset ``PYTHONPATH`` and ``PYTHONHOME`` if they were set.
-This is because the pip installer works better with virtual environments such as Anaconda.
+This is because the pip installer works better with virtual environments such as the ones provided by ``conda``.

 If you want to track the latest developments of ``hnn-core``, you can install the current version of the code (nightly) with::